bootdevelop/plugin-blog/meta/documents/user_guide_en.md

 Display a "Read more" button on listed articles | Activate checkbox to display a "Read more" button for articles in the blog overview.

 ## Setting up the blog landing page in the assistant
 Go to **System » Assistants** and complete the Blog Assistant to make some basic settings for your blog.
-Here you decide the URL that should link to your blog in general, what the link between shop and blog looks like and a few important SEO settings for the blog landingpage such as H1, meta data and robots.
+Here you decide the URL that should link to your blog in general, what the link between shop and blog looks like and a few important SEO settings for the blog landingpage such as title, meta data and robots.